-1. The Contracting Parties and Cooperating non-Contracting Parties, Entities or Fishing Entities (hereinafter referred to as CPCs), whose vessels have been actively fishing for tropical tunas in the Atlantic shall implement a 15 year Rebuilding Programme Plan for bigeye tuna starting in 2019 and continuing through 2033, with the goal of achieving BMSY with a probability of more than 50%.
+1. The Contracting Parties and Cooperating non-Contracting Parties, Entities or Fishing Entities (hereinafter referred to as CPCs), shall implement a 15-year Rebuilding Programme Plan for bigeye tuna starting in 2020 and continuing through 2034, with the goal of achieving B{MSY} with a probability of more than 50%.
+CPCs shall also implement management measures with the objectives of ensuring that the stocks of yellowfin and skipjack tuna continue to be exploited sustainably.